APACTestDrive/Container-Native-Development-with-OKE/LabGuide200.md

   ![](images/200/17.png)

 - The **build** pipeline will be used to build a Docker image that contains a shell script `get-kubeconfig.sh`.
 This will be executed with a set of environment variables passed to it.
-You can find the `get-kubeconfig.sh` in the okeight repository.
+You can find the `get-kubeconfig.sh` in the Github **oke-kubeconfig** repository.

 - Now that we've got a workflow configured that will build and store a Docker image containing our `get-kubeconfig.sh`, we need to define what parameters are required to pass to it via Wercker environment variables.